The Da Vinci Code

-Parents need to know that the movie opens with a brutal murder and includes several other bloody scenes, including a naked man beating himself.
+Parents need to know that The Da Vinci Code opens with a brutal murder and includes several other bloody scenes, including a naked man beating himself.
 The subject matter is too convoluted to interest young kids, so unless you want to shush them, leave them home.
 A couple of characters use mild profanity, although most of the cursing shows up in French and in subtitles.
-SPOILER ALERT: The film's plot, based on Dan Brown's best-selling novel, suggests that the Catholic Church has for centuries repressed the "truth" that Jesus was human, married Mary Magdalene, and fathered a daughter.
+Spoiler alert: The film's plot, based on Dan Brown's best-selling novel, suggests that the Catholic Church has for centuries repressed the "truth" that Jesus was human, married Mary Magdalene, and fathered a daughter.
 Some viewers may find the issues raised -- Jesus' divinity and the Church's cover-up -- upsetting.

 What's the story?